uber-archive/vis-academy/src/docs/kepler.gl/2-load-data-and-export-configuration.md

     // Create dataset structure
     const dataset = {
       data,
-      // info: {} // Info property is optional
+      info: {
+        // `info` property are optional, adding an `id` associate with this dataset makes it easier
+        // to replace it later
+        id: 'my_data'
+      }
     };
     // addDataToMap action to inject dataset into kepler.gl instance this.props.dispatch(addDataToMap({datasets: dataset}));
 }
 ```

-In the above snippet, we first process the raw data using __processCsvData__ which will trasform a raw csv content string into a Kepler.gl
+In the above snippet, we first process the raw data using __processCsvData__ which will transform a raw csv content string into a Kepler.gl
 stat structure __{rows, fields}__.
-The second step is to create the dataset structure with the following structure:
+The second step is to create the dataset object with the following structure:
 - data: the generated object with rows and fields
 - info (OPTIONAL): this is used to pass dataset id (this will be used in our next example) and other meta information (see API documentation for more)

-In the last step, we are adding the data to our kepler.gl instance using the redux action __addDataToMap and we pass our new created dataset as an input paramenter.
+In the last step, we are adding the data to our kepler.gl instance using the action __addDataToMap__ and we pass our new created dataset as an input paramenter.
 You may notice, we use __datasets__ property to pass our new data object. __datasets__ property can be either a single object vlue or an array of datasets instances.

 ## 2. Export Kepler.gl instance configuration